Skip to content

 Filtering

-Quickly filter and locate workspaces using two filters: Primary Storage Engine and Business.
+Quickly filter and locate workspaces through two filtering options: Main Storage Engine and Business.

-On the workspace list page, you can view basic information about all workspaces and search by workspace name keywords.
+On the workspace list page, you can view basic information about all workspaces.
+You can search by workspace name keywords.

 Index Configuration

-Adjust the primary shards, shard size, and replica shards for all index templates in the current workspace.
+Adjust the primary shards, shard size, and replica shards for all index templates within the current workspace.

-Among these, under the Volcano Engine base, the storage policies for traces, logs, and custom log indexes include:
+Among these, under the Volcengine base, the storage strategies for traces, logs, and custom log indices include:

 • Standard Storage: Configure hot data;